Icarus (wrestler): The HeXed Men (2016)

 On May 7, 2016, Icarus entered a storyline, where his mind was taken over by UltraMantis Black, adding him to a new rudo group which also included Frightmare, Hallowicked, Kodama and Obariyon.
 As part of the new group, Icarus became a servant of an entity known as "Nazmaldun" and was dubbed "The Morning Star".
 On September 2, Icarus entered the 2016 King of Trios representing the new group, alongside stablemates Hallowicked and Jigsaw.
 They defeated Bullet Ant, Missile Assault Man and Worker Ant in their first round match.
 The following day, Icarus, Hallowicked and Jigsaw defeated Major League Moustache (Dasher Hatfield, Trent Seven and Tyler Bate) to advance to the semifinals of the tournament.
 On the third and final day of the tournament, Icarus, Hallowicked and Jigsaw were eliminated after being disqualified in their semifinal match against Team JWP (Command Bolshoi, Hanako Nakamori and Manami Katsu).
 On December 3, The HeXed Men lost to Chikara's Mightiest Heroes in a Torneo Cibernetico match.
 After the match, Ophidian took the Eye Of Tyr from UltraMantis Black, and only some of the HeXed Men were free from the spell.

-Later career (2017–2020)

-Since 2017, Icarus has been in some various storylines until Chikara close down in June 2020.